Vanakkam Da Mappilei: Plot

 Aravind and Swaminathan, childhood friends, vow to get married on the same stage.
 Aravind works on a ship, spending half the year away, while Swami runs a travel agency.
 Swami’s wedding is arranged with his cousin, but sensing Aravind’s longing for companionship, he agrees to postpone the wedding for six months, hoping both friends will find suitable brides.

 As the months pass, Aravind struggles to attract interest due to his job.
 Each rejection weighs on him, amplifying his insecurities about being unworthy of love.
 One day, he meets Thulasi, a vibrant and spirited woman who, despite her initial hesitations, finds herself drawn to Aravind’s charm and sincerity.

 Thulasi is deeply connected to her father, Ramachandran, a widower who has raised her alone since her mother’s passing.
 Their bond is strong, and Thulasi fears the prospect of leaving him behind after marriage.
 When she introduces Aravind to Ramachandran, both men hit it off, but Ramachandran expresses a heartfelt condition: he wants Aravind to find a bride for himself first, believing it will bring him happiness in his twilight years.

 Determined, Aravind and Swami embark on a quest to find a bride for Ramachandran.
 They consider their yoga master, Maya, but the match fails.
 In a twist of fate, Ramachandran visits a spiritual center where he unexpectedly meets a foreigner.
 They share an instant connection and eventually marry, lifting a burden from Aravind's shoulders.

 However, when Aravind proposes to have their weddings on the same stage, Thulasi refuses, feeling it undermines her father’s journey to find love.
 Her rejection leaves Aravind feeling betrayed and angry, leading to a painful breakup.
 Swami, seeing his friend’s despair, suggests marrying another cousin, but when they visit Swami’s uncle, they discover both cousins are already wed, deepening Swami’s frustration and heartbreak.

 Feeling lost, Swami decides to pursue a spiritual path, journeying toward Varanasi in search of meaning.
 Meanwhile, Aravind, grappling with his own heartache, is haunted by memories of Thulasi.
 Just as hope seems dim, he runs into Thulasi at a pre-wedding reception he organizes for himself and Swami.
 They confront their feelings and misunderstandings, realizing their love remains strong.

 At the same event, Swami unexpectedly reconnects with Preeti, his college ex-lover, reigniting their old flame.
 With renewed purpose, both couples agree to marry on the same stage as originally planned.
 The day arrives, filled with joy and celebration, as Aravind and Thulasi, along with Swami and Preeti, affirm their love and friendship in a heartwarming culmination of their intertwined journeys.

 Production

 The film marked the second collaboration between director M. Rajesh and G. V. Prakash Kumar after Kadavul Irukaan Kumaru (2016).
-The film was titled as Vanakkam Da Mappillai based on the popular TikTok meme created by a netizen which became viral during the COVID-19 lockdown in Tamil Nadu.
-Filming was 60% complete as of January 2021, and wrapped the following month.
+The film was titled as Vanakkam Da Mappilei based on the popular TikTok meme created by a netizen which became viral during the COVID-19 lockdown in Tamil Nadu.
+Filming was 60% complete as of January 2021.